ikifar2012/addons.mathesonsteplock.ca/docs/addons/amcrest2mqtt/basic-config.md

 sidebar_label: "Basic Configuration"
 ---
 # Basic Configuration

-Assuming you already have the addon repository installed, simply use the button below to access the addon install/configuration page:
+Use the button below to access the configuration page:
 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=3490a758_amcrest2mqtt-addon)
+If the above link does not work ensure you have the addon repository installed.
+(Consult the [Installation](/docs/addons/installation) page for details)

 Below is an example configuration: